varun-gangadharan/statistics-for-strava/README.md

 ## 📚 Wiki

-Read [the wiki](https://github.com/robiningelbrecht/strava-statistics/wiki/FAQ) before opening new issues.
+Read [the wiki](https://github.com/robiningelbrecht/strava-statistics/wiki) before opening new issues.
 The question you have might be answered over there.

+## 🧐 Some things to consider

+* Because of technical (Strava) limitations, not all Strava challenges can be imported.
+Only the visible ones on your public profile can be imported
+  (please be sure that your profile is public, otherwise this won't work)
+* Running the import for the first time can take a while, depending on how many activities you have on Strava.
+  Strava's API has a `rate limit` of `100 request per 15 minutes` and a `1000 requests per day`.
+We have to make sure this limit is not exceeded.
+See https://developers.strava.com/docs/rate-limits/.
+If you have more than 500 activities, you might run into the daily rate limit.
+If you do so, the app will import the remaining activities the next day(s).
+* You can only build the files once all data from Strava was imported

 ## 💡 Feature request?